ASE2024work/ServerlessVariance/README.md

 ## Serverless Functions

 * We have also curated and made publicly available a dataset about serverless functions for future performance testing and optimization of serverless computing.
-  - In the file "**Serverless functions.xlsx**", there is detailed information about 72 serverless functions, including
+  - In the file "**Collected serverless functions.xlsx**", there is detailed information about 72 serverless functions, including
     - input payload
     - executed serverless platform
     - programming language